 Contact an experienced Los Angeles truck accident attorney

-Contact The Salamati Law Firm for an LA truck accident lawyer who can provide you with a free case evaluation.
-We’ve presided over a number of victories for truck accident victims since 2005, including $450,000 for a neck fracture, $906,000 for a pedestrian injury, and nearly $2 million for a motorcyclist with Traumatic Brain Injury.
+Contact the Salamati Law Firm for an LA truck accident lawyer who can provide you with a free case evaluation.
+We’ve presided over a number of victories for truck accident victims since 2005, including $450,000 for a neck fracture, $906,000 for a pedestrian injury, and nearly $2 million for a motorcyclist with a traumatic brain injury.
 Our aggressive tactics and deep local ties with the best area experts and investigators will help prove fault in your California truck accident.
 Let us help you get the compensation you need to take the next step toward healing.